Hittite Wars of Survival: Concentric invasions

-Re-conquests
+Reconquests

 From his base at Šamuḫa, Tudḫaliya launched a campaign to retake all the lost lands.
 This ended up taking twenty years and was only completed by his successor Šuppiluliuma I.

 The first targets of the reconquest were the territories taken by the Kaška to the north and Hayasa-Azzi to the northeast, probably because they were the closest to Šamuḫa.
 The Kaška in particular were attacked multiple times during this phase.
 With Hayasa-Azzi had a showdown at Kumaha, that occurred after the defeat of Kaška by Ḫatti.
 After this showdown Hayasa-Azzi were forced to sign a vassal treaty with the Hittites.

 Following those reconquests, the Hittites turned to Arzawa.
 Tudḫaliya was growing increasingly ill at this time and allowed Šuppiluliuma to take the lead of the campaign.
 Arzawa proved to be a difficult nut to crack and it is believed that the campaign took longer than the ones against Kaška and Hayasa-Azzi, however Arzawa was eventually defeated.
 The Hittites under Šuppiluliuma started by retaking taking the fort of Sallapare, Tuwanuwa, and Tarḫuntašša.
 Though towards the end in 1350's BC, Anzapahhadu of Arzawa routed a Hittite general named Himuili, while finally succumbing to another incursion led by Šuppiluliuma himself.
 Thus Anzapahhadu eventually got subdued by the Hittites.